Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

-Start by measuring your wire crate on all four sides plus the top — add 2 extra inches on each edge for seam allowance.
-Cut your linen into five panels: one top, two sides, one back, and one front panel.
+Measure your wire crate on all four sides and the top, adding an extra 2 inches on each edge for seam allowance.
+Cut the linen into five panels: one top panel, two side panels, one back panel and one front panel.

 Fold and hem the bottom edge of each panel so it sits flush against the crate floor.
-Attach the front panel to the top piece with your clips, spaced evenly so it rolls up clean.
-This roll-up design means your dog can see out when she wants company but feels tucked in at night — cozy without being closed off.
+Attach the front panel to the top piece with your clips so that it’s spaced evenly enough to roll up nice and tight.
+If you have a big dog this roll-up design will allow her to see out when she wants company, but at night she will feel cozy and tucked in.

-Tuck the star-print blanket inside with the boucle bed, and you’ve got a setup that looks like it belongs in a Pinterest board and actually functions like a proper dog den.
+Tuck the star-print blanket inside with the boucle bed and you’ve got yourself a dog den that looks like it should be on Pinterest and actually functions like one, too!

 📸 Photo credit: Instagram @ralphieboux